Bubba Watson leads Phoenix Open

 He hit a 150-yard shot to the fairway, followed with a wedge to the fringe and two-putted for par on the way to a 3-under 68 and a two-stroke lead.

 Without the free drop, he thought he could have played a shorter shot.

 “I was looking at a 20- or 30-yard shot,” Watson said.

-Mickelson made a double bogey on the par-3 No. 16, the 20,000-seat stadium hole where he "lost focus" thinking about throwing footballs into the crowd.
+Phil Mickelson made a double bogey on the par-3 16th hole, the 20,000-seat stadium hole where he “lost focus” thinking about throwing American footballs into the crowd.
 He had a 72 to drop to 3 under.